Šerua: Character

 Šerua is best attested in association with Ashur.
 She was the only deity regarded as a member of his family who was innately associated with him.
 While references to Zababa and Ninurta as his sons are known, they were a result of partial identification with Enlil.
 Mullissu (Ninlil) came to be viewed as his wife in the same process.
 However, it is unclear how the relation between Šerua and Ashur was initially described.
 Whether she was originally his wife or daughter was already a subject of scholarly inquiry in the neo-Assyrian period.
 In modern scholarship, it is sometimes assumed that she was originally his wife, but was later demoted to the position of his daughter or sister when Mullissu became a part of the Assyrian state pantheon as Ashur's wife.
 A theory based on Aramaic inscriptions from the Parthian period instead makes her initial position that of a daughter of Ashur, who later came to be viewed as his second wife.
+Meinhold points out that Šerua was suggested to be the daughter of Ashur in Tukulti-Ninurta's prayer to the god Ashur, but later during the Neo-Assyrian period Šerua was stated to be the wife of Ashur, and a Neo-Assyrian text emphasized that Šerua was to be called the wife of Ashur instead of the daughter of Ashur.
+Thus, Meinhold suggests that Šerua was originally seen as the daughter of Ashur during the Middle-Assyrian period, and then in the Neo-Assyrian period she became the second wife of Ashur while Mullissu remained the primary wife.
+However, the older tradition of Šerua being the daughter of Ashur continued to exist unofficially.